 The experience of recovery can vary greatly from one person to the next.
 This is your opportunity to share your experience with others.
 If you or a family member has received services at Compass Health and you would like to share your success story, please fill out the following form.

 Some stories do not have fairytale endings.
-When a story has an ending that creates a true new beginning, that process can be healing and miraculous in itself.
+When a story has an ending that creates a true new beginning, the process can be healing and miraculous in itself.

-Jenny was nine years old when she entered services at Compass Health.
-Jenny’s grandmother brought her in to Compass Health.
+Jenny was nine years old when her grandmother brought her in to Compass Health.
 She was failing fourth grade and was acting out her rage and grief.
 Her father was in jail and her mother had lost her home.

-After a few month’s working with Jenny and getting her on track with her in therapy, Jenny’s mother’s condition deteriorated and she ended up being taken to the local jail.
+After a few months’ working with Jenny and getting her on track in therapy, Jenny’s mother’s condition deteriorated and she ended up being taken to the local jail.
 Mother and daughter both needed help.

 Finally, Jenny was able to settle down into a good school routine, and she and her grandmother marked her adoption with a big celebration!
 Mother and daughter are now busy living new stories, with more options for better endings.